sygh-JP/OpenGL_tests/README.md

 ## Target Environment (ターゲット環境)
 * Windows 7/Windows 8.1/Windows 10 (Desktop)
-* Graphics device compatible with OpenGL 4.3
+* Graphics device compatible with OpenGL 4.3 or higher
-* Graphics driver compatible with OpenGL 4.3
+* Graphics driver compatible with OpenGL 4.3 or higher

 Note: some of OpenGL extensions are required depending on applications.